 Major carriers have requested emergency fuel surcharges, though regulators have resisted waiving standard waiting periods for surcharge implementation — even as bunker prices swing by $50–100 per metric ton within single weeks.

-For voyage planners, the practical impact is stark: a voyage that was profitable at $600/MT VLSFO may become loss-making at $800/MT.
+For voyage planners, the practical impact is stark: a voyage that was profitable at $600/mt VLSFO may become loss-making at $800/mt.
 This makes accurate fuel cost projection more important than ever.
-A voyage planner that doesn't factor in current bunker prices and ECA zone exposure is essentially guessing at profitability.
+A voyage planner who doesn't factor in current bunker prices and ECA zone exposure is essentially guessing at profitability.

 What This Means for Voyage Planning

-The Hormuz crisis reinforces a lesson that the shipping industry has been learning since 2023: single-route planning is obsolete.
+Since 2023, the industry has been learning that single-route planning is obsolete.
+The Hormuz crisis confirms it.

 Three years ago, most voyage calculations assumed Suez was open, Panama had capacity, and Hormuz was stable.
 In 2026, none of these assumptions hold reliably.
-Operators who still plan voyages around a single "default" route are exposing themselves to unnecessary risk.
+Operators planning around one default route are now mispricing voyages.

 The Structural Shift

-Perhaps the most important takeaway from 2026 is that disruption is no longer episodic — it's structural.
+Disruption is no longer episodic.
+It is structural.
 The industry is not waiting for conditions to "return to normal."
 Instead, carriers and operators are planning for disruption as an ongoing reality.

 The congestion appearing at alternative ports isn't a temporary backlog.
-It's the result of carriers rebuilding routing structures faster than port infrastructure can absorb them.
+It's the result of carriers rebuilding routing structures faster than port infrastructure can absorb the resulting traffic.

 For voyage planners, this means the tools and methods that worked in 2019 are not sufficient for 2026.
 Route comparison, fuel flexibility, and scenario modeling are no longer premium features — they're baseline requirements.